Aiven-Open/pglookout/README.rst

 ``statsd`` (default: disabled)

-Enables metrics sending to a statsd daemon that supports the influxdb-statsd/telegraf syntax with tags.
+Enables metrics sending to a statsd daemon that supports the StatsD / Telegraf syntax with tags.

 The value is a JSON object::